Grand Teton in May: 3 Amazing Advantages & 4 Challenges to Prepare For

 Early to mid-May is about the only time you will ever hear me give this advice as the summer months are so busy it is almost imperative to get to some places and do some activities at the earliest part of the day as possible.

-In May, the days are long as the sun rises at 6:00 am and sets around 9:00 pm.
+In May, the days are long, as the sun rises at 6:00 am and sets around 9:00 pm.

 That is 15 hours of daylight!

-Beginning your activities later in the morning and making the most of the warmer afternoon temperatures, then concluding them after dinner before sunset, ensures you remain active during the warmest parts of the day, as the evening daylight hours tend to be warmer than the early crack of dawn hours.
+Beginning your activities later in the morning and making the most of the warmer afternoon temperatures, then concluding them after dinner before sunset, ensures you remain active during the warmest parts of the day, as the evening daylight hours tend to be warmer than the early crack-of-dawn hours.

 Here are the differences in temperature between 6 am, 7 am, 7 pm, and 9 pm.